-During retiring of jewels, our Supreme, or another long-serving adult, reads the Book of Time Ceremony, likely brought to us from the Grand Assembly of Illinois.
+During retiring of jewels, our Supreme, or another long-serving adult, reads the Book of Time Ceremony, likely brought to us from the Grand Assembly of Illinois in the 1980s.
 Grand Officers gather in the West, and one by one hand off their jewel, taking the Pen of Gold, and signing the Book of Time, making her pledge that she has served to the best of her ability.
 The Grand Worthy Advisor stands in the bow as each of her officers relinquishes their jewel.
 The GWA keeps her jewel until Installation, when she passes it to the new GWA.

 This ceremony often brings tears, and each generation of Rainbow Girls associates the voice of this ceremony with a particular reader, whomever that may be.

 During this ceremony, parents take their girls through a mini-initation, receiving lessons on raising their daughters in the spirit of Rainbow, and dedicating their daughters to joining the Order upon her 11th birthday.
 There is no age limit to the babies participating; some go through as infants, others when they're older.

 Only mothers carried their girls through the ceremony until 1994, when the first two fathers joined the service.

 Any member in good standing who has attained majority may participate in the ceremony at Grand Assembly.
 Our service follows the life of a girl, as she grows in Rainbow, and resembles initiation.
 The service was written by Mrs. E. Alberta Coburn of Michigan, Supreme Nature 1954-1974.

 Each member receiving majority also receives each color of the rainbow in some token prepared by the hosting assembly.
 Alaska uses the "I Know Why God Made the Rainbow" song written in California by Dina Vasquez Myers & Ruth Ann Hall.
 The song alone, during Majority or otherwise, tends to make us cry.